The Mideast's Island of Peace is facing an uncertain future

 In addition to Israel, Jordan is surrounded by Syria, Iraq, Saudi Arabia and the West Bank.

-Jordan is one of the most water-poor countries in the world.
-Water in Jordan is rationed with homes having tanks filled weekly.
+Jordan is one of the most water-poor countries in the world, and under rationing, home water tanks are filled weekly.

 “Farming has been executed here.”